Alec Stewart: Prominence

 His highest Test score, 190, was against Pakistan in the drawn first Edgbaston Test on 4 June 1992; it was his fourth century in five Tests.
 In 1994 at the Kensington Oval he became only the seventh Englishman to score centuries in both innings of a Test match, scoring 118 and 143 as the West Indies were beaten at their Bridgetown "fortress" for the first time since 1935.

 Stewart's batting average (39.54) is the lowest of any player to have scored 8000 or more runs in Test cricket: he is the only player to have scored over 8000 runs despite an average of under 40.
 However, when played as a specialist batsman in Test cricket, Stewart averaged 46.90 in 51 games with 9 centuries.
 Since World War II, only Len Hutton, Geoff Boycott, Dennis Amiss and Alastair Cook have bettered Stewart's average of 46 as a specialist opening batsman for England.
-As wicketkeeper-batsman he averaged 34.92 from 82 tests, higher than many of his contemporaries and many of the current batch of international wicketkeepers.
+As wicketkeeper-batsman he averaged 34.92 from 82 tests, higher than many of his contemporaries.
 He was unlucky enough to be on the losing side in a record 54 Test Matches.

-Stewart holds the record for scoring most test runs without a career double century in test history (8463).
+Stewart holds the record for scoring the most test runs without a career double century in test history (8463).